| Hide All

 Ask your students.

 Your students are smarter now than they were thirteen weeks ago.
 They’re not only ready to engage in synthesis and generation of new ideas, but they need to do so to internalize the core concepts of your course and be able to transfer them to future work.
 If given a little processing time at the start of class – two minutes to brainstorm a list or talk over a solution with a partner – students should be able to tell you what they already know about the topic of the day, its connections to previous units, and its most challenging aspects.
-Likewise, they should be able to tell you at the end of class how the details of the day link to larger concepts, or pose questions that set up the following day’s class.
+Likewise, they should be able to tell you at the end of the class how the details of the day link to larger concepts or pose questions that set up the following day’s class.
 Soliciting information from them will take extra time, but you may find you can cut out overviews and reminders and focus on the learning with which students still need your help.

 Rubricize your grading.

-Three good things happen when you create a checklist for grading final projects, particularly if you use the checklist to specifically describe “high-water marks” of student achievement: not “Introduction” but “Intro engages reader and presents clear argument.”
+Three good things happen when you create a checklist for grading final projects, particularly if you use the checklist to specifically describe “high-water marks” of student achievement: not “Introduction” but “Intro engages the reader and presents a clear argument.”
 First, you clarify your own expectations, which makes prepping the final sessions and grading the projects easier.
 Second, if you hand out the checklist to students, you decrease the chances of those inadvertent “simple errors” that increase your grading stress.
 Third, by circling or squiggle-underlining phrases on the rubric, you can respond specifically to projects without investing time creating new individualized comments which are near-useless since most students have finished learning from you.

 Next–focus everyone’s attention.

-One of our key challengers as educators is helping students remember and use material from one course as they move into others.
+One of our key challenges as educators is helping students remember and use material from one course as they move into others.
 Instead of feeling depressed about what hasn’t been taught or learned so far, create scenarios, tasks, or discussions that help students focus on how they can use what they have learned next semester or in “the real world.”
-Students often engage strongly with such exercises, and feel more satisfied with a course overall when they can see how it will help them later.
+Students often engage strongly with such exercises and feel more satisfied with a course overall when they can see how it will help them later.
 And their future teachers and employers will thank you, too!